Living Cost Tips for Indonesian Students in Japan

 Japan has numerous alternatives for eating, and students can buy cheap, complete meals based on the location they purchase them.
 24-hour convenience stores (conbini) are the easiest places to find cheap but delicious meals.
 Typical onigiri (rice balls), sandwiches, pasta or soba noodles, and salad cost around JPY100 to 300 (USD1 to 3).

-University cafeterias also offer a bunch of nutritious, fulfilling lunch.
-You can eat complete meals like curry rice, chicken katsu, and other meals with less than USD300 to USD500 (USD3 to 5).
+University cafeterias also offer a bunch of nutritious, fulfilling lunches.
+You can eat complete meals like curry rice, chicken katsu, and other meals for less than USD300 to USD500 (USD3 to 5).

 How to Send Money to Japan from Indonesia

-Studying in Japan is a dream for Indonesian students, but without understanding the living cost in Japan, it will be harder to control the spending.
+Studying in Japan is a dream for Indonesian students, but without understanding the living costs in Japan, it will be harder to control spending.
 Aside from this thread, Transfez also presents an easier way to send money to students abroad.